 How to apply

-First dilute the Metal colouring Antiquing fluid with ten parts water and immerse items to ensure a uniform colour change, this process is recommended when treating more than one item.
+First dilute the Metal colouring Antiquing fluid with ten parts water and immerse items to ensure a uniform colour change.
+This process is recommended when treating more than one item.
 If a stronger darker colour is required you can apply the Antiquing Fluid directly onto the item, using either cotton wool or a brush.
 Watch the surface quickly change colour.

 Apply some agitation to prevent high spots caused by tiny air bubbles.
 When the desired colour is achieved, rinse immediately with clean water or weak alkaline solution and pat dry with a cotton cloth or paper towel.
+A hair dryer is also advisable to ensure it is fully dry.

 Here is the Brass and Copper finished with an aged patina, they are now a nice antique colour and match the character of a genuine antique piece.